Choose Your Own Adventure

 South Dakota

-The state of South Dakota has 7 national park units.
+The state of South Dakota has 7 national park sites.

 Badlands National Park